 We have conducted all of our activities since inception with a minimum level of qualified staff.
-We currently do not expect a significant increase in staff.
+We currently do not expect a significant increase in staff until we receive additional funding.

 Off-Balance Sheet arrangements

 We have no off-balance sheet arrangements that would create contingent or other forms of liability.